PoisonNinja/quark/README.md

 # License
 Quark itself is licensed under the 3-clause BSD license, and the full text can be found in the file LICENSE.

+Quark uses code from third-parties.
+Their license terms are stated in the code and in LICENSE.

 Quark's allocator is durand's liballoc, which has been released into the public domain.

 Some portions of the operating system are based on Sortie's [Sortix](https://gitlab.com/Sortix/Sortix) operating system.
 While no code was copied, the design is pretty similar which I feel warrants attribution.
 Therefore, please note that portions of the filesystem and process management code is partially licensed under the ISC license.